-- the outstanding principal amounts in relation to each bullet term advance which is currently in a cash accumulation period; - plus amounts due in items (A) and (B) of the Funding 1 pre-enforcement principal priority of payments;

-- less the amount standing to the credit of the cash accumulation ledger at the last Funding 1 interest payment date (which amount was not distributed on that Funding 1 interest payment date to the issuer); - less the sum of each cash accumulation requirement amount paid to Funding 1 on a previous distribution date during the relevant interest period.
+- the outstanding principal amounts in relation to each cash accumulation advance; - plus amounts due in items (A), (B) and (C) of the Funding 1 pre-enforcement principal priority of payments; - less the amount standing to the credit of the cash accumulation ledger at the last Funding 1 interest payment date (which amount was not distributed on that Funding 1 interest payment date to the relevant issuer having the cash accumulation requirement); - less the sum of each cash accumulation requirement amount paid to Funding 1 on a previous distribution date during the relevant interest period.

-The "cash accumulation ledger" means a ledger maintained by the cash manager for Funding 1, which records amounts accumulated by Funding 1 to pay relevant bullet amounts.
+The "cash accumulation ledger" means a ledger maintained by the cash manager for Funding 1, which records amounts accumulated by Funding 1 to pay relevant accumulation amounts.